chazmcgarvey/vimcoder/README.md

 This file contains the example test cases that are associated with the problem.
 The format is pretty simple.
-For each test case, there is one line for the expected return value followed by each of the method parameters, each on its own line.
-This file is typically read by the driver program (more on this later) in order to run the test cases against your code.
-While you are coding a solution, you may also want to add additional test cases to make sure your code is doing what you think it is and to make sure your code doesn't mess up on edge cases for which an example test case was not provided.
+For each test case, there is one line for the expected return value followed by the inputs (i.e. the method arguments), in order, each on its own line.
+The format of this file is meant to be easy for a human to write and easy for a program to read so that a driver program (more on this later) can easily be written to run the test cases against your code.

+While you are coding a solution, you may want to open this file in a new buffer (type ":e testcases.txt") and add additional test cases to make sure your code doesn't mess up on edge cases for which an example test case was not provided.

 ##### Problem.html

 This file contains the problem statement which is what you see in the top half of the problem window.
 You can load this in a browser to read the particulars of the problem when you aren't running the TopCoder Arena applet.
-You typically shouldn't edit this file.
+You typically shouldn't edit this file, but it's up to you.

 ##### Makefile

 If there exists a Makefile template for the selected language, it will also be filled out and saved in the problem directory.
 The purpose of the Makefile is to compile your code locally.
 You can execute targets in the Makefile using Vim's `:make` command.
-You also shouldn't need to edit this file directly.
+You also shouldn't need to edit this file directly, but of course you can if the need does arise.
 Exactly what happens when you use the `:make` command depends on the Makefile template.

 If you are using the default Makefile template for C++, typing ":make" without any arguments will compile your code.
 Typing ":make run" will run all of the